aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 The first row should be interpreted as a literal `S-` followed by the 23-bit beacon of the "social" field.

-Next comes a list of non-sensitive parts.
+Each [nonsensitive part](#non-sensitive-part) has a field name and a prefix.
-This is a similar list, but there is no `length` column, because these fields appear as plain text in the beacon value.
-For example :
+The values of these fields are stored in plaintext.

 | Field Name | Prefix |
 |---|---|